CIDRAM/CIDRAM/_docs/readme.en.md

 For example: If I was legally required to delete logs after 30 days, I could specify `{dd}.log` in the names of my logfiles (`{dd}` represents days), set the value of `log_rotation_limit` to 30, and set the value of `log_rotation_action` to `Delete`.

+Conversely, if you're required to retain logs for an extended period of time, you could either not use log rotation at all, or you could set the value of `log_rotation_action` to `Archive`, to compress logfiles, thereby reducing the total amount of disk space that they occupy.

 *Relevant configuration directives:*
 - `general` -> `log_rotation_limit`
 - `general` -> `log_rotation_action`